MosheBerman/PatronKit/README.md

 Features:
 ---

-- Offer patronage purchases to your users in a pre-built UI
+- Offer patronage purchases to your users in a pre-built UI (This UI is going to change in a near-future release.)
 - Track when a users patronage expires
 - Showing how many users already donated
 - Show how many reviews there are for the current app version.
 (You have to implement the UI for this by yourself, but fetching the number is built in to `PatronManager`)